ollelauribostrom/rebus/README.md

 git clone https://github.com/username/rebus.git
 ```

+## Register the upstream repository

 You have now created a local clone on you computer.
-Good job!

-## Create a branch

-It's common practice to create a new branch for each new feature of bugfix you are working on.
-Let's go ahead and create one.
+This clone will point to your forked repository.
+It's also useful to have
+the upstream repository (the source that your forked) registered as well to be able to stay up to date with the latest changes.

 If you haven't already, start by changing your directory to the rebus catalog that was created when you ran `git clone`: